iOStestApp/LoginTestApp/README.md

 Simple login app includes Login and Registeration view.

-Initial correct login/password = tester/password
+Email must contain an "@" and end in ".com"

+Password must be >= 8 characters and contain a "$"

+Engineering Task: Address ToDos

-Task: Develop as many ui tests as possible for this app using any preferred framework.
+SDET Task: Develop as many ui tests as possible for this app using any preferred framework.